zhufuyi/sponge_doc/en/components.md

 	}
 ```

-For gRPC microservices, modify the defaults in `internal/server/grpc.go`.
+For grpc microservices, modify the defaults in `internal/server/grpc.go`.
 For example:

 ```go
 	// limit interceptor